LindsayHill/LindsayHill.github.io/_posts/2017-11-22-telegraf-influx-grafana-network-stats.markdown

 There's three parts to this:

   * **[Grafana](https://grafana.com/):** Grafana is "The open platform for beautiful analytics and monitoring."
 It makes it easy to create dashboards for displaying data from many sources, particularly time-series data.
 It works with several different data sources such as Graphite, Elasticsearch, InfluxDB, and OpenTSDB.
-We're going to use this as our main front end for visualising our network statistics.
+We're going to use this as our main front end for visualizing our network statistics.

   * **[InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/):** InfluxDB is "...a data store for any use case involving large amounts of timestamped data."
-This is where we we're going to store our network statistics.
+This is where we're going to store our network statistics.
 It is designed for exactly this use-case, where metrics are collected over time.

   * **[Telegraf](https://www.influxdata.com/time-series-platform/telegraf/):** Telegraf is "...a plugin-driven server agent for collecting and reporting metrics."
 This can collect data from a wide variety of sources, e.g. system statistics, API calls, DB queries, and SNMP.
 It can then send those metrics to a variety of datastores, e.g. Graphite, OpenTSDB, Datadog, Librato.
 Telegraf is maintained by [InfluxData](https://www.influxdata.com), the people behind InfluxDB.
 So it has **very** good support for writing data to InfluxDB.